porsche-design-system/porsche-design-system/packages/components/src/components/content/modal/modal.examples.md

 In order to get notified when the Modal gets closed by clicking the `x` button, the backdrop or by pressing the `Escape` key you need to register an event listener for the `close` event which is emitted by `p-modal`.

+The size `p-modal` adjust itself to the content with a predefined min/max width.

 ### Vanilla JS

 ```js